SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/claroty_xdome.md

 This guide shows you how to set up an integration between Claroty xDome and Sekoia.io.

+### Prerequisites

+- Have an internal log concentrator

 ### Create an intake

 Go to the [intake page](https://app.sekoia.io/operations/intakes) and create a new intake from the format Claroty xDome.
 Copy the intake key.